 For roughly $270 msrp you can score yourself one of the better sub $300 IEM’s on the market, at least in terms of overall value and variations allotted for your preferred listening type.

 The IEM comes with 4 different types of very small (blue, black, gray, red) nozzles, which can be quickly removed and installed to the top of the IEM tips and just under the ear-tip area.
 It also comes with 3 standard sets of IEM silicone tips and an awesome, detachable MMXC cable!
 Now, this is what I like to see.
 Plenty of extras, great fabric laced cable, a good little carrying case.
 I can’t really ask for more.

-The A5 is made of plastic and sports a lightweight factor.
+The A5 is made of aluminum and sports a lightweight factor.
 Compared to a similarly sized IEM of the same general type, the AKG N5005, the A5 feels thinner and lighter by a significant margin.

 Fit and Nozzle Selection

 The tips are also specific to the FR response.
 Each set raises or drops the level of forwardness in certain regions as follows:

 - Black：3KHz ~ 10KHz +1db